 YWCA Monterey County empowers girls and women as leaders every day.
 We provide on-the-ground training to license adults as Domestic Violence Advocates.
-Check out events for more information on our next Advocate cohort!
+Stay tuned to our website and Facebook for more information on our January Advocate cohort!

 Our collaborations with school districts and initiatives such as Girl’s Health in Girl’s Hands, and Girls, Inc. (to name a few) provide youth empowerment through mentorship, healthy relationship modeling, healthy femininity, gender, and masculinity, professional skill development, healthy self-image, alliance building, and self-confidence.